wp-plugins/form-maker/readme.txt

+###IMPORTANT:
-###IMPORTANT: If you think you found a bug in Form Maker or have any problem/question concerning the plugin, please check out [Support Forum](https://web-dorado.com/forum/26-form-maker.html) in our website.
-If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).
+If you think you found a bug in Form Maker or have any problem/question concerning the plugin, please check out [Support Forum](https://web-dorado.com/forum/26-form-maker.html) in our website.
+If you do not find a solution here, do not hesitate to [click here to contact us](https://web-dorado.com/support/contact-us.html).